zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 We’re talking in this episode about sharing, or mor e than one person using, an online or internet account.
-An “account” is, in thi s case, permission to use a certain website, usually one that requires you regi ster – and often, pay – to use.
+An “account” is, in this case, permission to use a certain website, usually one that requires you regi ster – and often, pay – to use.
 Our dialogue begins with Sara saying, “Hello, custo mer service.
 How may I help you?”
 Sara, then, works for a company, an online co mpany.
 She is part of their “customer service” – the people who are supposed to  help you when you have a problem.

 Gabriel says, “Hello.
 I noticed some suspicious act ivity on my account.”
 “Suspicious (suspicious) activity” is something, so me activity or action, that you don’t recognize or that you think might be a proble m.
 If you see someone standing by your car and looking as though he might  try to steal your car, that would be an example of “suspicious activity.”
 The p erson is standing there and you’re not quite sure why.
 You think there might be  some problem in the near future with this person.